britzl/defold-travis-ci/README.md

 ### 6 - Commit changes
 Commit your changes to ```.travis.yml``` and Travis-CI will pick up on the changes and automatically start the build.

+## Example
+An example of this script in action can be seen in the Monarch project on [GitHub](https://github.com/britzl/monarch) and on [Travis-CI](https://travis-ci.org/britzl/monarch).